merenlab/merenlab.org/_posts/anvio/2016-06-22-anvio-tutorial-v2.md

 The following is the simplest way of creating a contigs database:

 {% highlight bash %}
-$ anvi-gen-contigs-database -f contigs.fa -o contigs.db
+$ anvi-gen-contigs-database -f contigs.fa -o contigs.db -n 'An example contigs datbase'
 {% endhighlight %}

 When you run this command, `anvi-gen-contigs-database` will,